-Core message:
+Core Message:

-1. self-check
+1. Self-Check

-To find out exactly what combination of strengths you have and how this can influence your work behavior, I recommend the personality and strengths analysis #STÄRKENSTÄRKEN.
-In just a few minutes, you will gain deep insights into your individual strengths and learn how to use them effectively in a professional context.
+To discover your unique combination of strengths and understand how they influence your work behavior, I highly recommend taking the #STÄRKENSTÄRKEN personality and strengths assessment.
+In just a few minutes, you’ll gain deep insights into your individual strengths and learn how to leverage them effectively in a professional context.

 Systematic - Rational